qir-alliance/pyqir/docs/development-guide/building.md

 ### Environment Variables

-Building `qirlib` can be done with feature flags which will either
+Building `qirlib` can be done with feature flags which will either:

 - Download (and install) a preexisting LLVM build configured via environment variables
 - Build LLVM from source and install it
 - Build LLVM from source and package it